Teaches Somatic Movement and Mindfulness Practices, Slow Flow Yoga and offers Shiatsu from an SE Perspective

 She has 13 years of yoga practice in various styles and a deep grounding in Vipassana meditation (Buddhist Insight practice).

 Her interest and passion for bodywork and Oriental Medicine also led her to study Zen Shiatsu for 3 years with her wonderful teacher Tamsin Grainger at the Shiatsu School Edinburgh.

 She has completed an MA in Dance and Somatic Well-Being at the University of Central Lancashire grounding this work in the body even further and now works with Somatic Movement Education with both individuals and groups.

-She is currently in her second year of training in Somatic Experiencing (Peter Levine’s Body Orientated Trauma Therapy)
+She is currently in her final year of training in Somatic Experiencing (Peter Levine’s Body Orientated Trauma Therapy)

 In her own practice she is a committed practitioner of Continuum Movement.

 She offers a therapeutic and mindful approach to all of the bodywork and movement practices she likes to explore and share.
 The practices, or forms, are used as tools to cultivate awareness and open up the body, heart and mind.
 Enquiry into what we are experiencing in the moment allows us to come closer to our tensions and habitual patterns of movement and reaction, so we can release any contractions and resistance, so we can lighten up and live a little more freely!